NeuroGranberg/Nima_Documentation/docs/workspace/conversion_tools.md

  <kbd>**Python**</kbd>

-Both [**Heudiconv**](https://heudiconv.readthedocs.io/en/latest/) is tailored for converting DICOM files to the NIFTI format within a BIDS structure.
+Heudiconv is tailored for converting DICOM files to the NIFTI format within a BIDS structure.
 Its tools are especially useful at the initial stages of BIDSification, facilitating the conversion of raw imaging data into a structured, standardized format.

 ## [nipype](https://github.com/nipy/nipype)